 The Schwinn 870 is certainly a step up from the base 830, but with the same subpar warranty it still doesn't measure up to the competition.
-It offers a nice array of features and plenty of workouts, but there are better options out there.
+It offers a nice array of features and plenty of workouts, but there may be better options out there for you.

-The Schwinn 870 has a DualTrack display with 15 different workout metrics as well as 4 user profiles.
-It features SoftDrop folding capability for easy storage.
+The Schwinn 870 has a DualTrack blue backlit display with 15 different workout metrics as well as 4 user profiles.
+It features SoftDrop folding capability for easy storage after your workout.

-Let's take a closer look at the specs...
+Let's take a closer look at the important specs...

 The Schwinn 870 has been around for a while, and the reviews have been generally mixed.
 There are those who simply love it, and there are others who warn you not to buy it.
 So it's really a mixed bag.

-It also has a thicker belt with better cushioning, and gives you a free wireless chest strap for more accurate readings.
-So of the two models, the 870 is definitely a better choice for a few hundred dollars more.
+It also has a thick belt with 6 cell SoftTrak cushioning, and gives you a free wireless chest strap for more accurate heart rate readings.

 Cushioning is very good and impact-reducing, you get a nice sound system, easy folding, a 3 speed fan, water bottle holder, USB charging and 2 water bottles.